CalledSTRIKER/dalelk/README.md

-# Dalelk: The Official AI Academic Assistant for the College of Computer Science and Engineering
+# Dalelk: The Official AI Academic Assistant for the College of Computer Science and Engineering for Jeddah University